 Blog posts related to Community

-We asked a hundred people a few questions about their experience as Tesla owners, including what was their favorite aftermarket accessory.
-Well, the most popular accessories mentioned were Jeda’s Wireless Charging Pad and Hub.
-It can't be a coincidence that so many people love this brand.
-Learn more about Jeda, their creative product thinking strategies and their new accessories for the Model Y.
+We asked 100 Tesla owners some questions including what was their favorite aftermarket accessory, and the most popular accessories mentioned were Jeda’s Wireless Charging Pad and Hub.
+It can't be a coincidence!
+Learn more about Jeda and their creative product thinking strategies.

 Last Saturday our family spent a really nice morning attending the Earth Day EV Ride & Drive in Palo Alto.
 I heard about it through the Tesla Owners Silicon Valley group and decided to volunteer some of my time to share with people the wonders of having an electric vehicle.

 Frunksession with John of Tesla Owners Silicon Valley

 This is another Frunk Session and this time I met with John of Tesla Owners Silicon Valley.

 Frunksessions by Tesla Social

 Frunksession with Earl a Neuropsychologist & Ashley an Emergency Room RN.

 Tesla's Biggest Asset: Its Owners Community

 In this video, I interview Brandon McGowen whose dash cam video recently went viral, and Michael Hsu, President of Tesla Owners Taiwan.
 They share their experiences with the Tesla community and interaction among owners.